MohammedAbidNafi/To-DO-App/README.md

 Known Issues
 ---
 * Animation Glitching when coming back
+* Not able to change priority while editing task

 ## Ways to Contribute
 1. Create an issue to discuss about your idea.(https://github.com/MohammedAbidNafi/To-DO-App/issues)